Rockstar San Diego: Rockstar Games deals and acquisition (2000–2003)

-Rockstar Games, an American video game publisher, became interested in working with Angel Studios after the release of Midtown Madness, and wanted to use their combined expertise to develop what became the Midnight Club and Smuggler's Run series.
-As part of their relationship, Angel Studios worked on Oni 2: Death & Taxes, a canceled sequel to the 2001 game Oni, itself owned by Rockstar Games' parent company, Take-Two Interactive.
-In a November 2000 interview, Rockstar Games' Sam Houser said: "I love Angel Studios ...
+Rockstar Games, an American video game publisher, became interested in working with Angel Studios after the release of Midtown Madness and wanted to use their combined expertise to develop what became the Midnight Club and Smuggler's Run series.
+As part of their relationship, Angel Studios worked on Oni 2: Death & Taxes, a canceled sequel to the 2001 game Oni, itself owned by Rockstar Games's parent company, Take-Two Interactive.
+In a November 2000 interview, Rockstar Games's Sam Houser said: "I love Angel Studios ...
 I am not going to stop working with them."
 Daily Radar ranked Angel Studios fourth on its 2001 list of the five best developers for Sony platforms, citing the strength of Midnight Club: Street Racing and the first Smuggler's Run game on the PlayStation 2.

 Around 2002, Angel discussed selling his company with Microsoft, Activision, and Rockstar Games.
-He had befriended Sam Houser and his brother Dan, two of Rockstar Games' founders, over a shared love for tequila.
-The company sought to acquire Angel Studios' Angel Game Engine as a proprietary game engine to replace Criterion Games' RenderWare, which it had used for the Grand Theft Auto series.
-Rockstar Games initially presented what Angel considered a low-ball.
-When he did not respond, Rockstar Games presented an offer Angel said he could not refuse and convinced him that the studio would have the creative freedom he wanted.
+He had befriended Sam Houser and his brother Dan, also at Rockstar Games, over a shared love for tequila.
+The company sought to acquire Angel Studios's Angel Game Engine as a proprietary game engine to replace Criterion Games's RenderWare, which it had used for the Grand Theft Auto series.
+Rockstar Games initially put forward what Angel considered a low-ball.
+When he did not respond, the publisher presented an offer Angel said he could not refuse and convinced him that the studio would have the creative freedom he wanted.
 Take-Two announced it had acquired Angel Studios on November 20, 2002.
 It paid $28.512 million in cash, 235,679 shares of restricted common stock (valued at $6.557 million), and $5.931 million in prepaid royalties; a total price of $41 million.
-Angel Studios and its 125 employees became part of Rockstar Games as Rockstar San Diego.
+Angel Studios and its 125 employees were integrated with Rockstar Games as Rockstar San Diego.
 The headcount increased to 230 by 2003.
-As part of a cultural shift that some employees felt was abrupt, Rockstar Games scrapped the studio's policy of a week-long recess for all employees after each game's launch.
+As part of a cultural shift that some employees felt was abrupt, Rockstar Games scrapped the studio's policy of a week-long recesses for all employees after each game's launch.